 I will save my entire "F&I needs to be integrated into DR" spiel for another post entirely.
 Still, I will say this: when you make it hard for consumers to gain insight about F&I products before they come in store, you always risk losing that revenue to the aftermarket competition.

 First, look at your in-store sales process in the finance and insurance department right now.
 Could you make the experience easier and more convenient for consumers by utilizing technology and allowing them to complete the finance and insurance steps online?
 What about allowing them to complete the other steps online, so they only need to do the final steps in person?
 Get a digital retailing product that fits your F&I department goals.
 If you find yourself needing to overhaul your department to match your DR tool, you may be biting off more than you can chew.

 When ActivEngage first launched Revolve, we knew from the getgo that we wanted a retailing service that worked in tandem with the F&I department.
 That's why, unlike other products, F&I profits are never sacrificed with Revolve.
 With signature-ready deals, shoppers can upsell themselves with service contracts, gap insurance, etc. Or your F&I Manager can use Revolve in-store (with your banks) to complete the final buying steps in person.

 The Sweet Spot: People & Technology Working Together

-One of the biggest lessons in 2020 was that people still want to buy cars from people, even during a pandemic.
-Dealers have done a fantastic job adapting to global changes quickly, and digital retailing is just one example of that.
-Now, it's vital to review the current sales process and find ways to take digital retailing to the next level: one where both buyers and sellers succeed.
+One of the biggest lessons in 2020 was that people still want to purchase cars from people, even during a pandemic.
+Dealerships have done a fantastic job adapting to global changes quickly, and digital retailing is just one example of that.
+Now, it's vital to review the current sales process and find ways to take automotive digital retailing to the next level: one where both buyers and sellers succeed.